sharktacos/OpenColorIO-configs/docs/Nuke.md

 ### ACES CG Animation pipeline

 There are a number of different view transforms in the [ANM config](configs.md) that produce different looks.
-The basic idea is to set the output transorm to match the view transform so your output will look the same as what you are viewing in Nuke.
+The basic idea is to set the output transform to match the view transform so your output will look the same as what you are viewing in Nuke.
 We output an image sequence, which we can then convert to a movie with Media Encoder.

 ![nk](img/ACESpipeline_ANM.jpg)